ofsangminlee/globalization-structural-transformation-service-trade/README.md

 Now you can automatically generate all results by running Makefile using `GNU Make`.
-If you are using a Unix-based OS (e.g., Linux, macOS), in your terminal, run `make all`.
+If you are using a Unix-based OS (e.g., Linux, macOS), in your terminal at the subfolder `src`, run `make all`.
 This prompt will erase all the results in the `output` and `doc` folders and regenerate them.

 For Windows users, you can either download `GNU Make for Windows` and